Duncanville (TV series): Production

-On June 26, 2022, Andy Lee and Mike Scully confirmed on Twitter that the series would move to Hulu to air its last six episodes.
-On June 30, 2022, Fox cancelled the series after three seasons, but it is being shopped to other outlets.
-The final six episodes were released on October 18, 2022 on Hulu.
+On June 30, 2022, Fox cancelled the series after three seasons and pulled the series from the schedule, with the remaining six unaired episodes were burned off and released on October 18, 2022 on Hulu.

 Release

 The series is available to stream on Hulu, and for purchase on YouTube and iTunes.

 In Canada, the series aired on Citytv, airing new episodes in simulcast with Fox.

 On November 24, 2019, NBCUniversal Global Distribution announced the series was picked up for broadcast in Australia on the Nine Network and debuted on June 4, 2020 on 9Go!.
 However though, season 2 moved to Nine's free streaming on demand service 9Now in September 2022.

 On January 14, 2020, the series was picked up for broadcast in the United Kingdom on Channel 4.
 It premiered on March 27, 2020, before moving to E4 for season 2, which debuted on October 20, 2021.

 The series debuted in Latin America on Fox Channel on August 30, 2020.

 In France, the first season is streaming on Amazon Prime Video since November 6, 2020.

 In Italy, the series debuted on Italia 1 on January 11, 2021, but was removed from the schedule after only two episodes due to low ratings.
 However, it was brought back on June 13, 2021, with new episodes airing Saturdays at midnight until July 10 of the same year.
-As of today, Duncanville is airing Mondays on Italia 2 starting September 5th with reruns the next day.
+As of today, Duncanville is airing Mondays on Italia 2 starting September 5 with reruns the next day.

 In Poland, the series debuted on Fox Comedy on February 6, 2021.

-In Latin America the show is available to stream on Star+.
+In Latin America the show was available to stream on Star+.
+It eventually relocated to Disney+ from July 2024 via the Star content hub following Star+ merging into Disney+ in Latin America.

 Reception

 Critical response

 On Rotten Tomatoes, the series has an approval rating of 91% based on 11 reviews, with an average rating of 6.30/10.
 The website's critics consensus reads, "Amy Poehler lends her buoyant pipes to dual roles in Duncanville, a modest animated comedy that gets a lot of mileage out of its colorful palette and daydream flourishes."
-On Metacritic, it has a weighted average score of 64 out of 100 based on 6 reviews, indicating "generally favorable reviews."
+On Metacritic, it has a weighted average score of 64 out of 100 based on 6 reviews, indicating "generally favorable reviews".